bconf-lang/bconf/SPEC.md

 Converts a value to its string representation..
 The following are valid values which can be converted to a string - any other value is invalid:

--   `variable`: These should be resolved first and then follow the rules below
+-   `variable` / `tag`: These should be resolved first and then follow the rules below
 -   `number`: The value should be quoted (eg. `"123"`, `"123.45"`, `"123.45e6"`)
 -   `boolean`: The value should be quoted (eg. `"true"`, `"false"`)
 -   `null`: The value should be quoted (eg. `"null"`)